 The Good Project supports research that evaluate their parameters of health, diet and physical activity.
 A major goal is to characterize and compare the microbiome of Yanomami communities at various levels of Western impact.

 Closing the knowledge gap in the link between the microbiome and human health takes us one step closer to truly understanding disease and health.
 This important research not only benefits humanity across the globe, but helps us understand the unintended consequences of transculturation among the Yanomami and the important measures needed to protect their robust microbiome and traditional lifestyles.

 Research among the Yanomami has had a checkered past.
-The history of scientists violating ethical codes of conduct left a lasting scar for many Yanomami communities (for more information refer to Robert Borofsky's Yanomami: The Fierce Controversy and What We Can Learn from It).
+The history of scientists violating ethical codes of conduct left a lasting scar for many Yanomami communities.
 Many Yanomami leaders are still angry and deeply suspicious of scientists.
 Transparent dialogue is a beginning step for confronting those past transgressions committed by scientists and researchers.
-Our research team acknowledges their every right to be skeptical and indifferent.
-Spending as much time as needed to hold discussions and answering all their questions allows us to develop a transparent, open, and honest relationship.
+Spending as much time as needed to hold discussions and patiently answering all of their questions allows us to develop a transparent, open, and honest relationship.

 Ample time is dedicated towards explaining the background on the link between health and the microbiome.
-Visual tools were used to help explain the microbiome and it how it is unique to the Yanomami.
-We explain why this research it is important to their health and well-being.
+We explain why this research it is important to their health and well-being and why it is unique to the Yanomami.
 Demonstrations are carried out to simulate the sampling process and explain how the instruments are used and what they measure.
 The team lectures on the various public health practices that can protect them from contracting infectious diseases.